 Note: This is not a usual post to help in your examinations, tips or advice.
-It’s about some modern teacher skills that we need in our schools and other institutes for better learning environment.
+It’s about some modern teacher skills that we need in our schools and other institutes for a better learning environment for students.

-Today, we’ll see the four main characteristics of a modern teacher.
+Here we’ll see the 4 main characteristics of a modern teacher.

 1. Move into their students world even if it’s foreign territory

-In Abhishek’s school, whenever a teacher is absent, a different teacher (of other grade also) is assigned for the period.
-The substitute teacher then ask students to sit quiet (heads down) and continue with his/her own stuff like checking papers, etc.
+In Abhishek’s school, whenever a teacher is absent, an another teacher (of other grade also) is assigned for the period.
+The substitute teacher then asks students to sit quietly (heads down) and continue with his/ her own stuff like checking papers, etc.

 What a waste of time (45-50 minutes) for students!

 Suppose if the teacher, not a subject expert for the period, initiate something and ask students to tell what they are learning so far.
-The modern teacher may ask the class – Today, why don’t you teach me something about this subject?
+The modern teacher may ask the class – Why don’t you teach me something about this subject?